NG2212/crawl4ai-pgvector-rag-example/README.md

 2. Enter a URL to crawl
 3. Click "Index URL"

+### Upload PDF
+1. Select "Upload PDF" from the sidebar
+2. Choose a PDF file using the file uploader
+3. Review the file details
+4. Click "Process PDF" to extract and index the content

 ### Ask Questions
 1. Select "Ask a Question" from the sidebar
 2. Enter your question